Mobile: What Is WalkMe Mobile Offline Mode and How Is It Used?

 Offline support use cases include the following:

-- Apps designed to work in environments with unstable connectivity, such as hospitals, events arenas, or airplanes
+- Implement WalkMe on apps designed to work in environments with unstable connectivity, such as hospitals, event arenas, or airplanes;

-- Apps mainly used in countries where data consumption is very expensive
+- Implement WalkMe on apps mainly used in countries where data consumption is very expensive;

-- Any other app that supports working with no internet connectivity
+- Implement WalkMe on any other app that supports working with no internet connectivity.

 Enabling / Disabling Offline Mode

-Contact your CSM to enable or disable Offline Mode.
+Contact your Account Manager (AM) to enable or disable Offline Mode.
 Be prepared to specify how many days you want content to be stored offline before it is erased.

 How Offline Mode Works